waffle52/holbertonschool-higher_level_programming/0x09-python-everything_is_object/README.md

 # 0x09-python-everything_is_object
-Different kind of project, Answers for given questions.
+Different kind of project, Answers for given questions and some problems.
 ## 0-answer.txt
 Answer to question.
 ## 1-answer.txt